Helpful Resources

 There are lots of great resources on programming and Julia.
 Here is a curated list of some particularly helpful tools.

 Some of these tutorials provide their own instructions on how to install Julia.
-Please follow the instructions provided in this course!
+Please follow the instructions provided in lab 1.

 Getting Started